Achieving sturdy and toned abs is the ultimate goal of many fitness enthusiasts.

 You can do various exercises to bolster your abdominal strength, such as v-ups, hollow body, hanging knee raises, L-sit, and plank.

 However, any exercise you perform with poor form can lead to injuries.
-So when you feel discomfort or pain, check your form and improve so that you can train effectively.
+So when you feel discomfort or pain, check your form and improve it so you can train effectively.

 List of Calisthenics Ab Exercises for a Sturdy Core

-Here’s a list of bodyweight calisthenics abs workouts you can do at home with little to no equipment.
+Here’s a list of bodyweight calisthenics core exercises you can do at home with little to no equipment:

 - Hollow Body Crunch